mailbox171/fctfoke-v04/readme.md

 # FC Oracle OCI OKE Sample Architecture

 This repo is the result of a self-training hands-on exercise.
-It contains scripts, additional configurations and instructions to set up an OKE environment, with some additional services, features, and sample deployments.
+It contains scripts, additional configurations and instructions to set up an OKE (Oracle Kubernetes Engine) environment, with some additional services, features, and sample deployments.

 The main elements covered are: